Nexmo/station/_documentation/en/redact/overview.md

   </tr>
   <tr>
     <th>Auto-redact details</th>
     <td>Advanced Auto-redact for NI redacts server logs, CDRs, and the data pipeline logs.
 The scope of auto-redaction is configurable and can include the following options:<br><ul><li>phone number owner details only</li><li>phone number redaction only</li><li>phone number encryption only</li><li>redaction of phone number owner's details together with redaction or encryption of the phone number</li></ul>When redaction is configured, the content of the redacted fields is not written at all, not even to the server logs.
-Everything gets redacted immediatly (if redaction delay is set to zero).</td>
+Everything gets redacted immediately (if redaction delay is set to zero).</td>
   </tr>
   <tr>
     <th>Redact API details</th>